Top content marketing trends

 • Hybrid – Some people attend in person while others online

-Hybrid events are a content marketing trend that will gain more momentum in 2022.
-It’s a type of event that combines both in-person and virtual attendance, which expands the reach of your event and gives attendees more options for how to participate.
+Hybrid events are a content marketing trend that has gained momentum.
+This type of event combines both in-person and virtual attendance, which expands the reach of your event and gives attendees more options for how to participate.

 The live portion of a hybrid event is typically structured like any other in-person event.
 You need a venue, you need speakers, and you need to get people to show up.